goatshriek/wrapture/docs/examples/exceptions/README.md

 # Overloaded Struct Example

+Error handling in C is typically handled by simple methods like checking a return code or checking some other global variable.
+However, most higher level languages have better way of handling errors, typically by throwing exceptions.

 C structs do not have a pattern for inheritance, and as such it is a common pattern for them to be differentiated from one another using something like a type code or enumeration.
 However, in an object oriented language the more